canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 Make sure that both nodes have been configured using the above steps before moving forward.

+### Automating the failover procedure

-We can now define a new Pacemaker resource that will invoke the ``two-node-ha-k8s-failover`` service when a DRBD failover occurs.
+Define a new Pacemaker resource that will invoke the ``two-node-ha-k8s-failover`` service when a DRBD failover occurs.

 ```